symfony/symfony-docs/components/phpunit_bridge.rst

     If you still need to use ``prophecy`` (but not ``symfony/yaml``), then set the ``SYMFONY_PHPUNIT_REMOVE`` env var to ``symfony/yaml``.

-    It's also possible to set this env var in the ``phpunit.xml.dist`` file.
+    It is also possible to set this env var in the ``phpunit.xml.dist`` file.

 .. tip::